Facebook

 Tapered Roller bearings

-A tapered roller bearing consists of the following components – a tapered inner ring, tapered outer ring and a complement of rollers in the shape of truncated cones.
+A tapered roller bearing consists of the following components – a tapered inner ring, a tapered outer ring, and a complement of rollers in the shape of truncated cones.
 A cage retains the set of rollers and the inner ring as a unit.
-Generally a tapered roller bearing is provided with a one piece pressed steel cage.
+Generally, a tapered roller bearing is provided with a one-piece pressed steel cage.
 Larger bearings may have a machined cage.
 Applications for tapered roller bearings include mechanical engineering, vehicle manufacturing, and machine tool production.
-The main attribute of this style of bearing is a high radial and axial load carrying capacity.
+The main attribute of this style of bearing is a high radial and axial load-carrying capacity.

 Spherical Roller bearings

-A spherical roller bearing contains two rows of barrel rollers , their axes are included to the axis of rotation of the bearings.
-As in the single row type the outer ring raceway is spherical.
-In cases of misalignment or shaft deflection , the rollers are capable of aligning in the outer ring raceway.
-Of all rolling bearings spherical roller bearings exhibit the highest load carrying ability.
+A spherical roller bearing contains two rows of barrel rollers, their axes are included in the axis of rotation of the bearings.
+As in the single row type, the outer ring raceway is spherical.
+In cases of misalignment or shaft deflection, the rollers are capable of aligning in the outer ring raceway.
+Of all rolling bearings spherical roller bearings exhibit the highest load-carrying ability.
 They are applied wherever high shock forces are to be accommodated and where misalignment and shaft deflection may occur.
-Applications include heavy support rollers, ship line shafts, rudder shafts, stone crushers, cranks shafts, vibrating screens and rolling mills.
+Applications include heavy support rollers, ship line shafts, rudder shafts, stone crushers, crank shafts, vibrating screens, and rolling mills.

 Thrust Ball Bearings with grooved raceways

-Single acting and double acting thrust ball bearings consist of two grooved washers and a set of balls within a cage.
-Under axial load and favorable rolling conditions the balls are guided in the apex of the groove.
+Single-acting and double-acting thrust ball bearings consist of two grooved washers and a set of balls within a cage.
+Under axial load and favorable rolling conditions, the balls are guided in the apex of the groove.
 Conditions are less favorable when centrifugal forces push the balls outward at high rotary speeds and very low loads.
-The double acting thrust ball bearing is used for reversing axial forces.
-This bearing has two housing washers, two ball and cage sets and an intermediate washer.
-Thrust ball bearings are designed for supporting axial forces and used where the axial forces are too high to be transmitted by radial bearings or where rigid guidance is required.
+The double-acting thrust ball bearing is used for reversing axial forces.
+This bearing has two housing washers, two ball and cage sets, and an intermediate washer.
+Thrust ball bearings are designed to support axial forces and are used where the axial forces are too high to be transmitted by radial bearings or where rigid guidance is required.

 Angular Contact Thrust Ball bearings